KatieJane07/final-project/proposal.md

 # Project Description
-For the final project I want to make a game that uses blinking to progress the storyline.
+For the final project I want to make a game/story that takes you through the life of something.
+I plan to add blinking to switch between scenes of the story.

 ## Needs to Have
-- Eye tracking but also space bar input (for without cam) https://editor.p5js.org/golan/sketches/d-JfFcGws
-- blinking switches frame
-- storyline
+- different scenes/ levels
 - videos
 - audio narration

 ## Nice to Have
+- blinking switches frame
 - mouse interaction / game element
 - some sort of animation
 - eye tracking movement, more than just blinking
 - some sort of customization
-- track head movement